- Speed of Life – David Bowie

 I like to introduce my compendiums with something upbeat – Zambezi by The Fun Company in the case of The Ladies of Varades – but with The Boys of Summer I’ve begun with the oddity that is Speed of Life by David Bowie, a jolly instrumental that also kicks off the album it’s taken from – Low.
 However, I quickly follow up with Use It Before You Lose It by Bobby Valentin, an exuberant stab of boogaloo.
 The Latin music of North America and the Caribbean is very different to the bossa nova, samba and Tropicália of Brazil, and this is a good illustration as to how.

 I’ll then lay off slightly, to the point of delivering something mellow by about the fourth or fifth track in.
 In this instance, I’ve started with ska, in the shape of Phoenix City by The Skatalites, taken from the Soul Jazz compilation Studio One Rockers.
 Warming to the theme, I’ve reached for another Soul Jazz compendium – 100% Dynamite – and borrowed Woman Of the Ghetto by Phyllis Dillon and Night and Day by The Maytals.
-The inspiration in this first instance would have been the guy who used to own a pager, although the Studio One Rockers album was/is my own.
-This run of ska and rocksteady eases us into the mellifluous blues of Canned Heat’s On the Road Again, which my lady friend pejoratively thinks sounds like somebody using an electric razor (the sound she is referring to is a tambura).
+The inspiration in the first instance would have been the guy who used to own a pager, although the Studio One Rockers album was/is my own.
+This run of ska and rocksteady eases us into the mellifluous blues of Canned Heat’s On the Road Again, which my lady friend pejoratively thinks sounds like somebody using an electric razor (the sound she is referring to is in fact a tambura).

 Now it’s time to wind things back up, and I Hate You by The Monks more than serves this purpose.
 Taken from their seminal 1966 album Black Monk Time, I Hate You is a spiteful barrage of fuzz-tone distortion and bitter incantation.
 (The Fall covered this track on their 1990 album Extricate, which is how I initially came to be aware of it.
 I bought Black Monk Time after I saw a copy hanging in the window of Intoxica Records on the Portobello Road on a Saturday.)
-Having released such energy, I am committed to drawing it out, and do so with Paint it Black by the Stones.
+Having released such energy I am committed to drawing it out, and do so with Paint it Black by the Stones.
 This is what the second phase of a playlist of this length is often about – making a noise, or throwing poppy melodies out there to keep the listener hyped.

 We need to talk about David.
 Nobody had much to say about him at school or when I arrived at university.
 It was the guy with the tapes who finally broached the subject.
 His girlfriend had included Queen Bitch on a mixtape she sent him whilst we were living together on Hanworth Road.
 Having already established myself as a fellow Velvet Underground fan – Queen Bitch is Bowie’s homage to them – I took note, but not to the extent that I immediately did anything about it.
 I’m not sure what prompted me but at some point in the year 2000 I bought a secondhand copy of Hunky Dory.
 I’m assuming it was after July because nothing features of it on The Ladies of Varades, and I would have surely have included Andy Warhol given the opportunity.